Mid States Poker Tour Deepstack Extravaganza comes back to Las Vegas

 The live tournament poker economy in the U.S. was forced to an abrupt stop in mid-March, as the COVID-19 pandemic forced casinos nationwide to shut down.
 Most of the country’s retail and tribal casinos have reopened since, but live poker rooms across the U.S. have reopened at a much slower pace versus other areas of casino gaming.

 In many states, casinos that have reopened live poker rooms have done so at limited capacity.
-Limiting the maximum number of players at a poker table isn’t conducive to tournament poker, and the large gatherings associated with live poker festivals presents challenges for poker rooms as they try to abide by state-mandated safety guidelines.
+Limiting the maximum number of players at a poker table isn’t conducive to tournament poker, and the large gatherings associated with live poker festivals present challenges for poker rooms as they try to abide by state-mandated safety guidelines.

 The MSPT made headlines as the first U.S. poker tour to run an event in the COVID-19 era.
 The MSPT Grand Falls Casino series commenced in Larchwood, IA, with the series Main Event running Aug.
 28-30.